Operation Irini: Malta

-In May 2020, Malta pulled out of Operation IRINI and threatened to veto EU funds for the Operation, in a move that could have impacted on the Turkish-Libyan agreement.

-Malta has complained to the European Commission that it does not give enough support to Malta on the issue of migration, the EU responded that “The Irini operation was conceived to stop the fighting in Libya and political stabilisation is a precondition to stop the migrant wave.
-So to stop the migration push, we need to politically stabilise Libya, and this depends on [Irini],” while Turkey has said that it will provide concrete and effective assistance to Malta.
+In May 2020, Malta pulled out of Operation Irini and threatened to veto EU funds for the operation, in a move that could have impacted on the Turkish–Libyan agreement.
+Malta complained to the European Commission that it does not give enough support to Malta on the issue of migration, the EU responded that "The Irini operation was conceived to stop the fighting in Libya and political stabilisation is a precondition to stop the migrant wave.
+So to stop the migration push, we need to politically stabilise Libya, and this depends on [Irini]," while Turkey has said that it will provide concrete and effective assistance to Malta.
 In addition, Malta, Turkey and the GNA have issued a joint statement expressing reservations about the IRINI.